-Some states have minimum wage laws specific to tipped employees.
+Some states and cities have minimum wage laws specific to tipped employees.
 When an employee is subject to both the federal and state wage laws, or federal, state, and city wage laws, the employee is entitled to the provisions of each law which provide the greater benefits.

 Possibly, but only if you are under 20 years of age.
 A minimum wage of $4.25 per hour applies to young workers under the age of 20 during their first 90 consecutive calendar days of employment with an employer, as long as their work does not displace other workers.
 After 90 consecutive days of employment or after the employee reaches 20 years of age, whichever comes first, the employee must receive a minimum wage of $7.25 per hour.
 If you are over 20 years of age and are required to attend a training program for work, you must be paid for that time.

 A minimum wage of $4.25 per hour applies to young workers under the age of 20 during their first 90 consecutive calendar days of employment with an employer, as long as their work does not displace other workers.
 After 90 consecutive days of employment or when the employee reaches 20 years of age, whichever comes first, the employee must receive a minimum wage of $7.25 per hour.

 There is also a special program is for high school students at least 16 years old who are enrolled in vocational education (shop courses).
 It allows your employer to get a certificate from the Department of Labor authorizing an employer to pay you 75% of the minimum wage (currently $5.44) while you are enrolled in the vocational education program.

 If neither of these special circumstances applies to you, then you are subject to the FLSA and employers must pay you the minimum wage.

 For more information on the Student-Learner Program and whether your employer is a participant, contact the: Department of Labor Wage and Hour Division 230 South Dearborn, Room 514, Chicago, Illinois, 60604; Telephone: (312)596-7195.